csmaxpower/SurveillanceMonitor/README.md

 # SurveillanceMonitor
 Repo for RTSP camera matrix for Raspberry Pi based surveillance monitor or video matrix

-These shell scripts are designed for my type of IP camera (Amcrest ip2m-842e).
+These shell scripts are designed for IP camera streams.
 The script works by calling multiple instances of omxplayer using 'screen'.
 I am specifically using RTSP and calling the substream of each camera, allowing primary streams availability for other services.